LAURENCE OLIVIER AS THE MOOR IN 'OTHELLO' - 1965

 Is William Shakespeare's Othello Really Black?
-What Is His True Race Background?
+What Is The Moor's True Ethnicity & Race Background?

 IS WILLIAM SHAKESPEARE'S Othello really black?
-The answer may seem obvious, but the Moor's race background is disputed by some Shakespearean scholars.
+The answer may seem obvious, but the Moor's race background and ethnicity is disputed by some Shakespearean scholars.
 By Ben Arogundade.
+[Jun.03.2016]

 IS OTHELLO BLACK?